-Pelicans set to receive No. 17 draft pick Trey Murphy III
+Pelicans getting Virginia’s Trey Murphy III with No. 17 pick

-NEW ORLEANS (AP) — The New Orleans Pelicans added No. 17 overall NBA draft choice Trey Murphy III to their 2021 rookie class on Thursday night.
+NEW ORLEANS (AP) — The New Orleans Pelicans moved to address their woeful 3-point shooting this past season, adding No. 17 overall NBA draft choice Trey Murphy III to their 2021 rookie class on Thursday night.

 Memphis formally made the selection of the Virginia swing player for New Orleans as part of a previously agreed upon multi-player and multi-pick trade that cannot become official until Aug.
 6 under NBA rules.